 hile many campuses have failed to safeguard free expression, others have taken more positive steps.
-In November 2016, campus police at Grand Valley State University in Michigan threatened to arrest students for handing out copies of the U.S. Constitution.22 Yet just days earlier, George Mason University's vice president for University Life reaffirmed the school's commitment to free speech by condemning student intimidation of those they disagree with.23
+In November 2016, campus police at Grand Valley State University in Michigan threatened to arrest students for handing out copies of the U.S. Constitution.
+Yet just days earlier, George Mason University's Vice President for University Life reaffirmed the school's commitment to free speech by condemning student intimidation of those with whom they disagree.